ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the resource server that C wants to communicate with.
 Also, AS MUST protect the integrity of the access token.
-If the token contains confidential data such as the symmetric key, the confidentiality of the token must also be protected.
+If the token contains confidential data such as the symmetric key, the confidentiality of the token MUST also be protected.
 Depending on the requested token type and algorithm in the access token request, the authorization server adds access Information to the response that provides the client with sufficient information